gjz78910/GreenStableYolo/README.md

     Edit line 388 prompt = "Two people and a bus" to test with different prompts.

-    Edit lines 390-400 to change the hyperparameters of NSGA-II.
+    Edit lines 390-400 to change the hyperparameters for NSGA-II.